Uncle Tobys Super Series: Notable competitors

 Grant Kenny - One of the main forces behind the creation of the series.
 Olympic Kayaker in 1984 and 1988.
 Despite being Australia's best Iron Man in the early 1980s, was never competitive in Uncle Tobys races as his attention by then had shifted to other areas.
 Became a commentator after retiring in 1992.

 Craig Riddington - One of the highest profile Iron Men in the early years.
-Very popular with fans.
-Was always one of the strongest swimmers in the field and a great bodysurfer.
+He was very popular with fans and critics alike while being one of the strongest swimmers in the field and a great bodysurfer.
 Retired in 1996.

 Guy Leech - The long distance king in the early years of the series.
 Also one of the main forces behind the development of the series.
 Despite being a star in the 1980s and early 1990s, he ran into health problems later in his career before switching to triathlons and then retiring in 1995.
 Became a commentator after retiring.
 Guy Leech is still a celebrity today and regularly appears on television as an advocate for health and fitness.
 Was an integral part in the rebirth of the Ironman Series in 2010/11, which featured many formats similar to the Super Series.

 Brett Tyack - Victorian Iron Man who joined the series in the 1992/93 season and remained until the final season.
 Was always competitive without ever winning a race.
 Strong ski paddler.

 Jay Gilbert - Brother of Karla, strong board paddler.
 Competed from 1990 to 1997.

 Dwayne Thuys - Twice Australian Iron Man Champion.
 One of the original competitors from 1989.
 After competing for 10 seasons, Thuys finally won his first Uncle Tobys race at the age of 34 in front of a home crowd in South Australia.
 His victory was one of the most memorable of the series' 12-year history.
 Thuys was a very popular character.
 Retired in 1999.